nhuesmann/chefd-connect-api-documentation/README.md

 Chef’d Connect utilizes [Stripe](https://stripe.com/)’s secure payment platform for all payment processing.
 To set this feature up, follow these steps:

 1. Navigate to the Dashboard page of the Merchant Portal and click the button labeled “Connect with Stripe”.
 You will be redirected to Stripe’s website.
 2. If you have a Stripe account, enter the account credentials.
-Other wise follow the prompts to create a Stripe account.
+Otherwise follow the prompts to create a Stripe account.
-3. Once this has been completed, you will be redirected to the Merchant Portal’s dashboard and your Stripe account will be connected and ready for transactions.
+3. Once this has been completed you will be redirected to the Merchant Portal’s dashboard and your Stripe account will be connected and ready for transactions.

 To find out more about how Chef'd Connect uses Stripe, see the detailed [Stripe section](#stripe-integration-detail) toward the bottom of this document.

 # Using the API

-All responses to successful requests will adhere to the following format:
+All responses to **successful** requests will adhere to the following format:

 ```javascript
 {